TerrierSmall to MediumUnited States

 Does the Rat Terrier bark a lot?

-Is the Rat Terrier good for first-time owners?
+Is the Rat Terrier easy to groom?

 Our Shop